dauphines/amazon-inventory/README.md

 # Project Name

 This repo is a clone of Amazon's inventory service.
-It is meant to handle vendor's adding to an existing item or new item, possible order fulfillment, product detailed information, sending new inventory information to client, and purchasing an item.
+It is meant to handle vendor’s fulfilling inventory orders, adding a new item to inventory, handling client’s request for item detailed information, and purchasing items.

 This service generates all application data needed to answer the question: